THIS SERIES: FINDING WINTER’S REST

 You will fill me with joy in Your Presence,

 with eternal pleasures at Your right hand.

-In the context of His Presence, everything we do becomes an act of worship, an offering to Him.
+And in the context of His Presence, everything we do has the potential to be an act of worship, an offering to Him.

 …whatever you do, do it all for the glory of God.

 …whatever you do, whether in word or deed, do it all in the name of the Lord Jesus,